lcaballero/MiniPack/README.md

 followed a new .NET project simply has to add a Post-Build Event that automates adding a package to a local feed.

-_See also the Visua Studio Project Template in Template/net40_
+_See also the Visual Studio Project Template in Template/net40_

 ## Conventions